autonomys/auto-portal/product/resources/lido-ux-patterns.md

 ---

-_These patterns inform our approach to creating an equally simple yet powerful staking experience for Subspace._
+_These patterns inform our approach to creating an equally simple yet powerful staking experience for Autonomys._